 Bill Balnave, Regional Vice President of Solutions Consulting at Apptio, shares his experience helping IT organizations leverage IT cost data.
 This is the first installation in a 3-part series on data analysis.

 Insights.
-These are the gold nuggets everyone wants from their IT data.
+These are the gold nuggets everyone wants from their IT cost data.
 Yet no one believes their data is good enough to provide them.
 You strive, sometimes with Herculean efforts, to get everything right.
 But what’s interesting is that no matter what state it’s in, data always has insights to provide.

 Of course, it would be easier if insights simply jumped off the pages of reports.
 The unfortunate reality is that understanding requires intuitive reasoning.
 Insights evolve from things that simply look like outliers, and they often require a bit of research.
 (Interestingly, Merriam Webster defines insight as an act or result of “apprehending” the inner nature of things.)